-Cats have no need for carbohydrates at all.
+Cats likely have no need for carbohydrates at all.
 These are even considered possibly harmful to your cat in the long-term as carbohydrates often turn to sugar once ingested.
-This means stay away from the gravy varieties, except as a treat.
+This means you might wish to stay away from the gravy varieties, except as a treat.

 Okay, so you might be asking yourself why I told you all this?